2022 FIFA World Cup: Group B

 England completed a 6–2 victory over Iran.
 Iranian keeper Alireza Beiranvand was removed from the game for a suspected concussion before England scored three first-half goals.
 Mehdi Taremi scored in the second half after which England defender Harry Maguire was also removed for a concussion.
 Timothy Weah, of the United States, scored a first-half goal against Wales; however, the match finished as a draw after a penalty kick was won and scored by Gareth Bale.
 Iran defeated Wales 2–0 following a red card to Welsh goalkeeper Wayne Hennessey after he committed a foul outside of his penalty area.
 Substitute Rouzbeh Cheshmi scored the first goal eight minutes into stoppage time, followed by Ramin Rezaeian scoring three minutes later.
-England and the United States played to a 0–0 draw, with only four shots on target between them.
-England won the group following a 3–0 win over Wales with a goal by Phil Foden and two by Rashford.
-Christian Pulisic scored the winning goal as the United States defeated Iran 1–0 to qualify for the round of 16.
+England and the United States played to a 0–0 draw, with only four shots on target between them, and one shot from Christian Pulisic hit the crossbar.
+England won the group following a 3–0 win over Wales with a goal by Phil Foden and two by Marcus Rashford.
+With the United States needing no less than a win to advance, Christian Pulisic scored the winning goal while colliding with the opposing goalkeeper as the United States defeated Iran 1–0 to qualify for the round of 16.

 Group C

-Argentina took an early lead against Saudi Arabia after Lionel Messi scored a penalty kick after ten minutes; however, second-half goals by Saleh Al-Shehri and Salem Al-Dawsari won the match 2–1 for Saudi Arabia, a result described as "the biggest upset in the history of the World Cup."
+Argentina took an early lead against Saudi Arabia after Lionel Messi scored a penalty kick after ten minutes; however, second-half goals by Saleh Al-Shehri and Salem Al-Dawsari won the match 2–1 for Saudi Arabia, a result the media considered one of the biggest upsets in the history of the event.
 The match between Mexico and Poland ended as a goalless 0–0 draw after Guillermo Ochoa saved Robert Lewandowski's penalty kick attempt.
 Lewandowski scored his first career World Cup goal in a 2–0 win over Saudi Arabia four days later.
 Argentina defeated Mexico 2–0, with Messi scoring the opener and later assisting teammate Enzo Fernández who scored his first international goal.
-Argentina won their last game as they played Poland with goals by Alexis Mac Allister and Julián Álvarez which was enough to win the group; Poland qualified for the knockout stage on goal difference.
+Argentina won their last game against Poland with goals from Alexis Mac Allister and Julián Álvarez, which was enough to win the group; Poland qualified for the knockout stage on goal difference, thanks to Saudi Arabia scoring an injury-time consolation goal against Mexico in a match already lost.